How to Use a Business Loan to Improve your Veterinary Practice

 5. Purchase Retail Inventory

-When applying for a business loan, it’s important to consider how you can use it to grow your business.
+When applying for a loan for your veterinarian practice, it’s important to consider how you can use it to grow your operations.
 In addition to providing veterinary care, why not offer retail items that pet owners can purchase after appointments.
 Aim to become a one-stop shop where pet owners can get medical care and necessary items all in one spot.
 Consider offering inventory such as:

 - Pet food